 Months of entry

-You will have the opportunity to work in a mortuary, assisting with dental identifications.
-You will also attend real autopsies with pathologists, which will make you aware of the complexity involved in the examination of a person's body after death.
+You will also get practical experience in the mortuary assisting with dental identifications and attend real autopsies with pathologists.
+This will make you aware of the complexity involved in the examination of a person's body after death.

 Course contact details